rajkkor/rajkkor.github.io/README.md

 my previewPage
 here you can see all my projects and preview them.

-you can also visit my other development page here: 178.62.215.164
+you can also visit my other [old] development page here: 178.62.215.164